-Rocky View County and the school authorities administering the schools in the County have determined that three elementary schools and a high school may be required for the Conrich area.
+Rocky View County and the school authorities administering the schools in the County have determined that three elementary schools and a high school may be required for the Conricharea.
 Locations will be determined as part of the future policy area review in accordance with demand and the policies of this plan.

-Locations identified on Map 6 are conceptual based on the initial discussions with the school boards, and will be finalized in accordance with demand, the policies of this plan, and further consultation with the school boards during local plan preparation.
+Rocky View County and the school authorities in the County determine the number of schools required for the Conrich Area.
+For Rocky View School Division, a minimum of four elementary schools and a high school were identified, with the possibility that other authorities may also require additional facilities in the area.
+Locations identified on Map 6 are conceptual based on the initial discussions with the school boards, and will be finalized in accordance with demand, the policies of this plan, and further consultation with the school boards during local plan Neighbourhood Plan preparation.
 Locational criteria and school size respect the reserves agreement in place with Rocky View Schools, Francophone School Board, and the Calgary Catholic Board of Education.